HRH THE PRINCESS ROYAL

 “WFN is a direct funding charity that really does minimise the bits in-between.
 The funding goes straight to the winners, who have a lasting impact on global, national and political levels.”

 Tom Heap is a television and radio presenter.
 He is best known as an investigative journalist on BBC1’s Countryfile, is the principal voice of Costing the Earth on BBC Radio 4 (on which he interviewed WFN Gold Award winner, Hotlin Ompusunggu), and is a regular Panorama reporter covering food, farming, energy and wildlife.
 His most recent BBC Radio 4 series explores 39 innovations that address the current climate crises.
 Tom has appeared on Celebrity Mastermind and Pointless, raising money for WFN, and in 2017 he was the host of the Whitley Awards ceremony.

 Kate Humble is a television presenter and author.
 She has presented programmes including Springwatch, Lambing Live, Countryfile, Curious Creatures and Animal Park, and was named on the Woman’s Hour Power List 2020 for inspiring multiple generations of viewers.
 She also runs Humble by Nature, a rural skills school on a working farm in the Wye Valley.

 LORD ROBIN RUSSELL

-Lord Russell is an international environmentalist and businessman.
-Lord Russell serves as a Director for the Woburn Safari Park, a trustee for the Woburn Centre for Conservation and Education and a Director for the Elephant Family Trust.
-He has worked extensively on conservation issues in general and has been a leader in the nexus between corporate conservation philanthropy in the U.K. and environmental organizations.
-Lord Russell has been coming to the Whitley Awards for several years and has become a great Ambassador for the charity.
+Robin is an international environmentalist and businessman.
+Robin was one of the founders of Elephant Family.
+He has worked extensively on conservation issues in general and has been a leader in the nexus between corporate conservation philanthropy in the U.K. and environmental organisations.
+Robin has been coming to the Whitley Awards for several years and has become a great Ambassador for the charity.